 Then, explain your expected investment in selling and how you can most efficiently get your product into the market.
 Are you increasing margins faster than your costs?
 If not, tell us how you plan to change that to improve your profit margin.

-Recurring revenue or subscription models, where customers commit for a year or more, can indicate good, potential traction since it not only can guarantee a revenue stream but also can help manage customer churn.
+Recurring revenue or subscription models, where customers commit for a year or more, can indicate good, potential traction since it not only can guarantee an annual recurring revenue stream but also can help manage customer churn.

 - Cost of customer acquisition and lifetime value: Tell us what you are spending on average to acquire a customer and if it is sustainable in the long-term.
 This will provide insight into sales and marketing efforts and overall product-market fit.